jtessensohn/python-rpg-project/README.md

 ## Motivation
 ![alt text](https://i.redd.it/qfeftum6i0l11.jpg)
 This project initially began as an in-class exercise to practice and explore python concepts.
 At the end of the exercise we were assigned an open ended project with the option to continue the RPG.
-RPGs being something I'm comfortable with and having already written through the game enough to where I felt like it was more min than exercise, I opted to continue making features for it for the assigned project.
+RPGs being something I'm comfortable with and having already written through the game enough to where I felt like it was more mine than exercise, I opted to continue making features for it for the assigned project.

 ![alt text](https://i.imgur.com/829NSjy.png)